Kouraj123/Demo/README.md

 # Demo
-Explaining demo about pulling of github project to local repository
+I am editing README file which gives information about pulling of remote repository into local